syncfusion-content/javascript-docs/js/PivotChart/Export.md

 ## PDF Export

-User can export contents of the PivotChart to PDF document for future archival, references and analysis purposes.
+User can export contents of the pivot chart to PDF document for future archival, references and analysis purposes.

 ### Client Mode